Haidra-Org/hordelib/docs/adding-a-pipeline.md

 declared output node; see `docs/comfyui-bridge.md`).
 New nodes are written against ComfyUI's typed V3 API, modeled on `hordelib/nodes/node_v3_canary.py`; see `docs/modality-readiness.md` for the full recipe.

+### Source-media compatibility metadata

+Inpainting checkpoints synthesize a noise source and a white mask when their graph needs inputs the caller omitted.
+These internal inputs are not parse failures for txt2img.
+Both Horde-dict and typed compatibility paths classify the original processing mode and ControlNet before rewriting it: source warnings apply to image-based requests and ControlNet, while missing-mask warnings apply to inpainting/outpainting requests.
+Warnings already recorded while decoding caller inputs remain on fallback results.